beakerandjake/kafka-hello-world/README.md

 ![project-architecture]

-See a specific components README file for more information.
+See a specific component's README file for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>